bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

 ## Adding Bitrise to Azure AD

-Bitrise is not an integrated application in the Microsoft Azure portal so to set up SAML SSO with Azure, you'll have to first add Bitrise as a non-gallery app to the portal.

 1. Log into [Microsoft Azure](https://azure.microsoft.com/en-us/) as an admin.
 2. Click the **Azure Active Directory** icon on the **Azure services** page.![](/img/azureactivedirstep2.jpg)
 3. Click **Enterprise applications** under **Manage**.![](/img/enterpriseapps.jpg)